codex-storage/codex-spec/specs/marketplace.md

 ![image](./images/storeRequest.png)

-## Client role
+## Client Role

-The Client role represents nodes that introduce data to be persisted inside the Codex network.
+A node implementing the Client role mediates in persisting data within the Codex network.

-There are two parts of a client role:
+A Client has two main responsibilities:

- - Requesting storage from the network by creating a storage request.
+ - Requesting storage from the network by sending a _Storage Request_ to the _Smart Contract_.
- - Withdrawing funds from storage requests.
+ - Withdrawing funds from the Storage Requests previously created by the Client.

-### Creating storage requests
+### Creating Storage Requests

-When the user prompts the client node to create a storage request, it SHOULD receive the input parameters for the storage request from the user.
+When the user prompts the Client node to create a Storage Request, the Client node SHOULD receive the input parameters for the Storage Request from the user.

 To create a request to persist a dataset on the Codex network, client nodes MUST split the dataset into data chunks, $(c_1, c_2, c_3, \ldots, c_{n})$.
-Using an erasure coding technique and input parameters, the data chunks are encoded and placed into separate slots.
+Using the Erasure Coding method and the provided input parameters, the data chunks are encoded and distributed over a number of slots.
-The erasure coding technique MUST be the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).
+The Erasure Coding method applied MUST use the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).
 The final slot's roots and other metadata MUST be placed into a Manifest (**TODO: Manifest RFC**).
 The manifest's CID MUST then be used as the `cid` of the stored dataset.

+> Perhaps it would be good to write a somehow more verbose intro about the manifest and the roots.

-After the dataset is prepared, a node MUST submit a transaction with the desired request parameters which are represented as a `Request` object and its children to function `requestStorage(request)`.
-Below are described its properties:
+After the dataset is prepared, a Client node MUST call the Smart Contract function `requestStorage(request)` providing the desired request parameters in the `request` parameter.
+The `request` prameter is of type `Request`:

 ```solidity
 struct Request {